 Tocco, Eve, Emil, Megan & Helena

 Megan was born and raised in the Washington, D.C. area.
 She earned her Master's degree in Education and taught elementary school for ten years.
 While on a summer break in Berlin she met her now husband, Tocco.
 After a year in San Francisco they bought and renovated a home in San Leandro, just in time to welcome their daughter and two years later, twins!
 Now weekends are spent adventuring with their kids and enjoying the spectacular West Coast with friends.
 Excels at: Connecting with others, understanding what makes people thrive, and uncovering creative ways to improve our shared and individual experiences.
-Parenting Perk: Supporting my children as they become more of themselves each day is so rewarding.
+Parenting Perk: Watching my children as they become more of themselves each day is so rewarding.
 I feel happier, stronger, and more myself since becoming a mother.
 Loves about CIL: It's full of kind, funny, dynamic women who are determined to make this world a better place.

 Christina Means Social Good LAB Project Director, Board Director